taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 Improved Set of Primers"
 ---

-[My apologies in advance for the draft quality of this post, as it was written in haste. -TA]

-# Summary
+## Summary

 In this post I review technical problems with the CDC COVID-19 primers and I describe how I generated a new set of primers and probes without those problems.
-The ten best primer-probe pairs have perfect classification performance (recall, precision, and F1-score all 1.0).

 Note that this was based on available outbreak whole-genome sequence data obtained from the [NCBI Blast NT database](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download), downloaded from NCBI on 2020-03-02.
 I will try to re-run this pipeline